saulchelewani/blog-2/content/eloquent-uuid-primary-keys.md

 The stubs are published in the `/stubs` directory.
 Now we can edit the `model.stub` and `migration.create.stub` files to include the changes we changes we would otherwise make each time we generate new model and migration.

 ## Summary
-We have managed to change the primary key from auto-incrementing integer to a string uuid.
+We have managed to change the primary key from auto-incrementing integer to a string UUID.
 More importantly, we have automated the generation of the boilerplate code so that we don't have to think about how we generate UUID for the next model we generate; and my favourite... no routines!

 Having used UUID, we lose the advantage of using the primary key for sorting/ordering our records.
 You may consider using `created_at`.
 Basically it will serve the same purpose.